MarkoKolarski/RepoSearchRAG/README.md

 ---

-Let me know if you'd like me to generate a visual CLI help table or auto-generate a markdown table from the parser itself!

----

 ### 🧪 Run Evaluation

 You can evaluate the system using the `evaluate_coderag.py` script.
 The evaluation is based on the **Recall@K** metric and compares retrieved results with ground truth from a dataset.